 With ESG metrics and accreditation still an emerging space, procurement teams encounter a range of different barriers in the process of trying to access and evaluate supplier data.

 Dolan explains that the range of different accreditations, risk appetites, and questions make it difficult to implement a streamlined assessment system across the supply chain.
 “The magic here lies in allowing your suppliers to give you data in a particular way that enables you to mine it and understand it, without creating further blockages.
-It is also essential that this data can be updated regularly and reported back to the wider organization,” she says.
+It is also essential that this data can be updated regularly and reported back to the wider organisation,” she says.

 Dolan is conscious that with the cross-sectoral ESG landscape constantly evolving, assessment structures must be flexible so they can be tailored to shifting priorities and areas of focus.
 “The better our data flows are, the better we will be able to cope with changing question sets and requirements,” she concludes.